Video content is on the rise. Especially when it comes to promoting products to customers.

 This guide aims to help you choose the perfect app for your needs so that you can go from hours of slaving away in front of your computer to creating killer, hassle-free videos on the fly.

-And stick around until the end to find out about the best apps for conquering Instagram.
+And stick around until the end to find out about the best free apps for conquering Instagram.

 Alright, let’s dive in!

-- Video Editing App #3: Adobe Premiere Clip
+- Mobile Video Editing App #3: InShot App

-- Best Free Video Editing Apps for Instagram
+- Best Free Mobile Video Editing Apps for Instagram

 - Want to Learn More?

-Quik is another free video editing app from the makers of GoPro.
+Quik app is another free video editing app from the makers of GoPro.

 It’s designed to speed up the editing process so that you can capture, edit, and post incredible videos on the fly.
 For this reason, there are fewer features than in its sister app Splice.
-However, unlike Splice, it’s also available to Android users!
+However, unlike Splice, it’s also available for android video editors!

 You’ll be impressed by what Quik can do automatically.
 It searches your video footage to find great moments, can automatically trim and edit your clips, and the app can even add transitions.
 However, you can still manually edit your clips if you want more control over your video edit.